dscov-tutorials/how-to-pr/how-to-pr.md

 > ## Definitions
 > A **Pull Request (PR)** says “I want to merge these changes into our project.
 What do you think?”

-> ⛔️TODO⛔️ include link to Notion "How to PR" detailed content for the interested.
-Finish that up and publish it before Friday.

 The process of making a PR is:
 - Push your commit(s) to a GitHub repository.
 - Create a new pull request for that branch on the  [GitHub Pull Requests page](https://github.com/brown-ccv/dscov-github-workshop/pulls).